pipeedge/evals-explainability/ACADEMIC_PAPER_METHODOLOGY.md

 ## 8. Conclusion

-Our multi-dimensional LLM explainability framework addresses critical gaps in current AI interpretability research by providing comprehensive, stakeholder-aware failure analysis.
-The framework's innovative attention-based interpretability, ensemble causality discovery, and context-aware optimization represent significant contributions to the field of AI explainability.
+MADE (Multi-dimensional Attention-based Diagnostic Framework) addresses critical gaps in current AI interpretability research by providing comprehensive, stakeholder-aware failure analysis.
+The framework's innovative attention-based interpretability, causal graph discovery using GNNs, counterfactual reasoning, and multi-stakeholder optimization represent significant contributions to the field of AI explainability.

-The theoretical foundations established by recent literature (2022-2023) provide strong support for our methodological choices, while our novel contributions extend the state-of-the-art in several key areas.
+The theoretical foundations established by recent literature (2022-2023) provide strong support for our methodological choices, while MADE's novel contributions extend the state-of-the-art in several key areas.
 The framework's practical utility is demonstrated through its application to real-world LLM failure scenarios, providing actionable insights for diverse stakeholder groups.

-Future research will focus on enhancing the framework's adaptability and expanding its applicability to emerging AI architectures and applications.
+Future research will focus on enhancing MADE's adaptability and expanding its applicability to emerging AI architectures and applications.

 ---